-- Select ‘Search automatically for updated software’ and Windows will automatically scan your system to look for the suitable updated driver.
+- Select ‘Search automatically for updated software’ and Windows will automatically scan your system to look for the suitable updated driver software.

 - Once the update is done, your machine will get the audio back.

-- This fix works most of the times – but in my case, it didn’t.
+- This fix works most of the time – but in my case, it didn’t.

 4] Contact Support for your PC

-Next, what I did was to contact the HP Support team and see if they have some quick solution.
+Next, what I did was to contact the HP Support team for Driver Support and see if they have some quick solution.
 This is where I came to know that the audio issue is due to the Windows Update KB4462919.